 The ZeroWater Sales Pitch

 ZeroWater is convincing consumers that its water is pure because once the water passes through the filter, it has a 0 TDS reading.
 The company even throws in a cheap TDS meter for the buyer to confirm that their water is 0 TDS water.

-During our analysis, we encountered numerous reviews written by ZeroWater owners.
+During our analysis, we encountered numerous reports written by ZeroWater drinkers.
 They’re convinced that a cheap TDS meter measures water quality and purity.
 Furthermore, they assume that since the TDS reading is 0 that ZeroWater pitchers remove all fluoride.

 The Major Flaw in the Sales Pitch

 To put it lightly, a cheap TDS meter that measures in 1-ppm increments cannot accurately measure fluoride content in water.
 Basic TDS meters are inherently inaccurate at both the high and low ends of the spectrum.
 The meter may read 0, however, the meter isn’t capable of reading in parts per billion, nor is it 100% accurate.